ikheyfets/rainier/README.md

 ### Motivation:

-As an avid outdoorsman, I'm always looking for my next adventure, the first time I visited the PNW and saw Rainier I knew I had to climb it!
-And as a data scientist, I have decided to build apply my knowledge to build a model that would predict my success at a summit, while I'm mentally and physically training for it.
+As an avid outdoorsman, I'm always looking for my next adventure.
+The first time I visited the PNW and saw Rainier I knew I had to climb it!
+And as a data scientist, I have decided to apply my knowledge to build a model that would predict my success at a summit, while I'm mentally and physically training for it.

 ### Dataset: